sivaramakrishnan1/Chatter/README.md

 - [x] Create good UI.
 - [ ] Learn how to edit images and videos in kotlin or in any other way to posterize video.
 - [ ] Integrate 2NS graph encryption.
+- [ ] Apply AI to recognize people and record them alone.